Kampong Ayer: Etymology

-The present name 'Kampung Ayer' is the obsolete romanised spelling of the Malay term 'Kampung Air', which literally means 'Water Village'.
-However, the old spelling version is retained and still used as the primary name of the place.
+The present name 'Kampung Ayer' is the obsolete Za'aba spelling of the Malay term 'Kampung Air', which literally means 'Water Village'.
+However, despite the Za'aba spelling being tailored for Johor–Riau pronunciation, therefore clearly not native to Brunei; the old spelling version is retained and still used as its primary name.
+In Brunei Malay, this place is also known as Kampung Aing.
+There are more examples of "Malaysian-influenced" spellings imposed on Bruneian placenames: Temburong for native Tamburung, Jerudong for Jarudung, and Kianggeh for Kianggih.